hash-bang/gadzooks/README.md

 ![Gadzooks!](logo.png)

+**NOTE: THIS ADDON IS NOW ARCHIVED**
+Fallen London has fixed most of the issues that this addon set out to address.
+Go [enjoy the game](http://fallenlondon.storynexus.com) as it was meant to be.

+---

 A miscellany of adornments, accoutrements and other such trappings to the popular [Fallen London](http://fallenlondon.storynexus.com) browser game.

 Gadzooks! is in no way associated with Failbetter games.
 Use of this browser script is entirely at your own risk.